1 student dead, another critically injured in shooting outside Minnesota school

 "We express our deepest condolences to the family and friends of the victims.
 To us there are students who come through the doors every day, we care for them, and this is a terrible tragedy and loss," Lewandowski said, her voice breaking.
 "We are deeply saddened by this incident, and will do everything we can to work to support the families, classmates and staff in whatever way possible."

 Shortly after 1:30 p.m.
-District 287 sent a message to parents and stakeholders.
+District 287 sent a message to families.
 "We have just become aware of a police situation at South Education Center.
 We are still gathering information at this time, the site is on a hard lockdown as of this email.
 We will be communicating updates with families as soon as we have more information."

 One parent on scene at South Education Center waiting for her child shared a text she received as the incident unfolded.
 "Mom, there is a shooter in the school I love you," the message read.

-Police and school officials established a pickup area at nearby Donaldson Park where students could safely be reunited with their parents.
+Police and school officials established a pickup area at nearby Donaldson Park where students were reunited with their parents.

 Veteran KARE 11 photojournalist Craig Norkus lives across from the school.
 He said he was preparing for work when he heard the siren of one squad, and then they were "non-stop."
 Norkus called the response "overwhelming," saying he counted between 30 and 40 squads from various agencies, and a minimum of five ambulances.